Image

 What Are Common Defenses Against Child Pornography Charges in Camden County, MO?

-The Combs Waterkotte skilled Camden County, MO child pornography defense team has a combined 60-plus years of experience defending clients throughout Camden County, MO in cases just like yours.
+The Combs Waterkotte skilled Camden County, MO child pornography defense team boasts a collective experience of over 60 years, dedicated to defending clients across the Camden County, MO area in cases similar to yours.
 While every case is different with unique circumstances, some defense strategies our attorneys have used include:

-Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Camden County, MO, or that the material didn’t belong to you.
-It could be applicable if child pornography was found on a shared computer or hard drive or on a device accessible to individuals other than yourself without your knowledge.
-An unintentional download through an unsecured network or the malicious actions of a vengeful ex-spouse or someone else in Camden County, MO could also be considered.
+Also known as “unintended possession,” this defense argues that you did not intend to possess child pornography in or around Camden County, MO, or that the material did not belong to you.
+You also may not have even been aware of the existence of child porn.
+This may be used if child porn was discovered on a computer or hard drive that is shared, or to which individuals other than you may have had access without your knowledge.
+You also could have used an unsecured or shared network which enabled another individual to download child porn.
+An angry co-worker, employee, friend, ex-spouse, or other revengeful individual may be motivated to download child porn on your computer or hard drive in order to frame you in Camden County, MO.

-Your Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
-Give us a call right away at (314) 900-HELP or contact us online.
+Your knowledgeable Combs Waterkotte defense attorney can establish the most important factor – that you didn’t possess child pornography to your knowledge.
+Give us a call now at (314) 900-HELP or contact us online.

 Accidental Possession Defense